The American Eagle Silver bullion coin is the official silver bullion coin of the United States.

 Above the eagle, is Thirteen Five-pointed stars, representing the original Thirteen Colonies.

 The words "UNITED STATES OF AMERICA" are inscribed across the top of the coin.

 The silver bullion coin's Weight of "1 OZ.," Purity and Face Value "FINE SILVER~ONE DOLLAR" are inscribed along the bottom of the coin.

-John Mercanti's initials are located directly under the left talon of the eagle holding the arrows.
+John Mercanti's initials are located directly under the eagle's talon that is holding the arrows.

 Note: American Eagle bullion coins do not have a Mint Mark; only the Collector's Proof and Collector's Un-Circulated Versions of the Silver American Eagles have a mint mark, on the reverse side.